-When the organiser has the technical installation for an official video control, the Jury will appoint an official video controller.
+When the organiser has the technical installation for an official video control, the Jury will appoint an official Video Controller.
 The duties of the Video Controller are to observe the competitors passage on the course.
-The official video controller can make the advise to the Jury for a final decision about disqualification / sanction.
+The official video controller shall report all incidents to the Jury with recommendation for disqualification / sanction.